 Cognitive development issues can often be seen in children who stutter, show signs of receptive language delays, and have difficulty with literacy.
-Such cognitive issues can be caused by a range of development and environmental changes during your child's cognitive development.
+These cognitive issues can be caused by a range of developmental and environmental changes during your child's cognitive development.

 Social communication disorder, can be identified in children who show signs of language difficulties in social situations, for example in storytelling, generic conversation and using expressive language in general.
 Signs can also be seen in pragmatics- when your child must use the correct language for a particular context.
 For example, it is crucial for your child to use different language when speaking to a younger child than when they are speaking to an older one.